servernoj/insomnia-plugin-jsonpathpp/README.md

 ## Credit

 Under the hood this plugin uses [JSONPath NPM module](https://www.npmjs.com/package/jsonpath) for processing of provided JSONPath.
-As fun exercise reward yourself by playing with [**The Store**](https://github.com/dchester/jsonpath#jsonpath-syntax) example that you can copy over into Insomnia environment from module README file.
+As a fun exercise reward yourself by playing with [**The Store**](https://github.com/dchester/jsonpath#jsonpath-syntax) example that you can copy over into Insomnia environment from module README file.